Magic Online Vintage Cube LIVE Prize Cube Version Details

 Lukas will have the right tools on hand to crack the case safely for the card and for himself, and we will free the flower to be played again!

-If Lukas’s independent assessment estimates the total value of the Prize Cube to be below $65K for any reason, we will upgrade cards on the spot until we meet or exceed the target to Lukas’s satisfaction.
+If Lukas’s independent assessment estimates the total value of the Prize Cube to be below $65K, we will upgrade versions or conditions of cards on the spot until we meet or exceed the target to Lukas’s satisfaction.

 The Final Surprise